kim-hansu/kim-hansu.github.io/_pages/home.md

        style="max-width: 100%; height: auto; width: auto; max-height: 75vh; object-fit: contain;">
 </div>

-The **Computational Optimum DEsign (CODE) Lab** specializes in cutting-edge research in design optimization, data-driven design, design for additive manufacturing, optimization algorithms for artificial neural networks, and design for mobility components.
-Our research focuses on developing innovative methodologies through analytical and computational optimization techniques.
-We aim to address real-world challenges in smart factory systems by establishing transformative principles and publishing groundbreaking academic studies.
+The **Computational Optimum DEsign (CODE) Lab** dedicated to research in design optimization, with a particular emphasis on design for additive manufacturing (DfAM), as well as data-driven design, design for mobility components, and optimization algorithms for artificial neural networks.
+Our research develops analytical and computational methods to solve practical engineering problems in smart factory systems and related applications.

 **We are currently seeking highly motivated graduate and undergraduate students to join CODE Lab.
 If you are interested, feel free to reach out at [hansukim@gachon.ac.kr](mailto:hansukim@gachon.ac.kr)** 😊